NFTEarth/nfte-token/README.md

 # NFTE Token

-NFTEarth mrketplace native token information and relevant contracts.
+NFTEarth marketplace native token information and relevant contracts.
 Staking and incentive contracts are under development and to be deployed on L2 chains.

-# The $NFTE token contract been deployed to Ethereum Mainnet, Optimism and Arbitrum, Polyogon zkEVM, and Polygon POS.
+# The $NFTE token contract been deployed to Ethereum Mainnet, Optimism and Arbitrum, Polygon zkEVM, and Polygon POS.

 # The staked version of $NFTE, $xNFTE will be deployed on Arbitrum Mainnet, and provided incentives to stakers, and enhanced other benefits across the NFTEarth hub as it is developed over time.
 The official contract address will be added upon deployment.

-# There are currently 2 NFT collections used within the NFTEarth ecosystem, providing governance power and utility, a new NFT deployed on a separate L2 network will be deployed for the primary utility benefits; contract address will be added at time of deployment.
+# There are currently 2 NFT collections used within the NFTEarth ecosystem, providing governance power and utility, a new NFT deployed on a separate L2 network will be deployed for the primary utility benefits; contract address will be added at the time of deployment.

 # Block Explorers